Jayitha/Notes/Literature Notes/ierusalimschy2006programming.md

 zip = (((company or {}).director or {}).address or {}).zipcode
 ```

-- Table operations are not efficient since the involve *moving* i.e. copying elements to fill gaps
+- Table operations are not efficient since they involve *moving* i.e. copying elements to fill gaps
 ```lua
 table.insert(t, <index>, value) -- inserts value at index moving elements down, defaults to end